Back

 Spotting the initial indicators of autism is crucial for accessing early interventions, which can significantly improve an individual’s life trajectory.
 Many parents often wonder,If I have autism, will my child have it?” or “If my husband has autism, will my child have it too?”
 While genetics play a role, it’s not a definitive predictor.
 As a matter of fact, two parents on the ASD spectrum can have a neurotypical child.

 Today, advancements in genetic testing mean that you can test for the autism gene, offering insights into potential risks and possibilities of early intervention.
-Starting interventions as early as infancy, such as speech therapy, physical therapy, and behavioral strategies, can significantly benefit the child’s development.
+Starting interventions as early as two years old, such as speech therapy, physical therapy, and behavioral strategies, can significantly benefit the child’s development.
 Early diagnosis and intervention capitalize on the brain’s inherent adaptability, equipping the child with all essential skills.
+According to the new autism statistics, the average age for diagnosis is currently at 4 years old.

 The role of parents, caregivers, and educators in recognizing these early signs and advocating for timely support cannot be overstated.